Oxford University Mountaineering Club: History

-The club has taken a significant part in the development of mountaineering in the United Kingdom, and many famous British climbers have been members of the club.
+The club has taken a significant part in the development of mountaineering in the United Kingdom, and many British climbers have been members of the club.
 Andrew Irvine was at Merton College and was a member of the OUMC at the time of his fatal attempt to climb Everest with George Mallory.
 Tom Bourdillon (whose father was one of the club's founders), Charles Evans and Michael Westmacott, all former members of the OUMC, were members of the successful 1953 British Expedition to Everest.
 Evans was Deputy Leader to John Hunt on that expedition, Bourdillon was responsible for the oxygen apparatus, and Westmacott was in charge of keeping the dangerous passage through the Khumbu Icefall open.
 Bourdillon and Evans made the first attempt on the summit, on 26 May 1953, three days before the successful climb by Sir Edmund Hillary and Tenzing Norgay.
 They reached the South Summit (at 8750 m then the highest summit to have been climbed), but had to turn back due to severe exhaustion.
 Charles Evans was later the Leader of the first successful expedition to Kangchenjunga in 1955.

 Stephen Venables was the first British climber to climb Everest without using an oxygen cylinder; he climbed to the South Col via the Kangshung Face, creating a new route, and then went solo to the summit, as his colleagues were exhausted.

 The club has sent exploratory mountaineering expeditions to mountain ranges all over the world.
 It claims first ascents of peaks in such places as Greenland, the Himalayas, the Karakoram, Kishtwar, Peru, Spitsbergen, and Wakhan.